Ben Parr: Other work

 Parr is a frequent public speaker and makes regular television appearances.
 He has been a technology commentator for CNBC, CNN, MSNBC, and NBC's Press:here.
 He has also made cameo appearances on Fox's Gotham and USA's Leap Year.

 In 2015, Parr joined the innovation advisory board of Lufthansa.
 His term expired in 2018.

 In March 2017, Parr was elected to the board of directors of Samasource, a non-profit business with the mission to reduce global poverty by connecting unemployed people in the United States and impoverished countries to digital work.

 Parr is signed by Worldwide Speakers Group for speaking engagements and public appearances.

 Awards

 In 2010, Parr was named a "Technology Industry Trendsetter, Luminary & Chronicler" by the Public Relations Society of America.

 In 2011, Parr was named one of the top 10 tech journalists in the world by Say Media.
 Parr was also named San Francisco's coolest social media geek by SF Weekly.

 In 2012, Parr was named to the Forbes 30 Under 30, along with DominateFund co-founders Matt Schlicht and Mazy Kazerooni.

 In 2013, Parr was designated as a fellow of the Tribeca Film Festival's Disruption foundation.

 In 2015, Parr was named one of the top 10 Internet of Things experts by Inc. Magazine alongside Tony Fadell, Chris Sacca and others.
 He was also named by Huffington Post as one of 10 people to know in Silicon Valley.

+Personal life

+In February 2018, Parr began dating playwright Deborah Yarchun.
+In March 2023, the two were engaged.
+They married in April 2024 in Yarchun’s hometown of Austin, Texas.